Creating Healthy Spaces

 Similar to DPR’s commitment to net-zero energy performance in its new office spaces, in 2018, DPR decided to also seek WELL Certification when a new space came online.

-“Of course, we wanted to practice what we preached and show customers that buildings could be designed to support occupant health at market rates,” said Mike Humphrey, a DPR Management Committee member.
+“Of course, we wanted to practice what we preached and show customers that buildings could be designed to support occupant health at market rates,” said Mike Humphrey, a DPR Leadership Team member.
 “Ultimately, though, the motivation is our employees.
 From the inception of DPR, we’ve known that if we take care of our people, good work will follow.
 Taking care of our people has to start with the spaces we ask them to occupy for work every day.”

 “We wanted to practice what we preached and show customers that buildings could be designed to support occupant health at market rates.”

-Mike Humphrey, DPR Management Committee member
+Mike Humphrey, DPR Leadership Team member

 “One big thing was selecting a ventilation system that allowed for 100% outside air in the space,” says DPR’s Chris Gorthy who helped lead the Reston project.
 “That meant taking a setback to net-zero energy goals that we had to compensate for.
 We consciously chose people over energy and increased our photovoltaic array to offset it.”